 The verses and artwork in The Book of Baby Mine were by Melcena Burns Denny (1876–1974).
 Mrs. Denny was a writer and a happy mother and grandmother.
 Born in California, she was a graduate of San José State Teachers College and later moved to Seattle with her husband Robert Roy Denny, the first Vice President of Rotary International, who passed away in 1954.
 She wrote short stories, poems, song lyrics, and plays.
 Before marriage she wrote under the name L.M.
 Burns and sold her first story at age 22.

 Below is a photo of Mrs. Denny and a few pages from the 1915 version of The Book of Baby Mine, including a poem titled “The Sleepsin Garden” and an illustration of birth stones and birth flowers by month.
-I am so pleased to revive this poem after its publication a century ago because I’ve searched mightily, and although a single verse of it is quoted (pictorially) on two websites, as well as in the text of a book from the 1990s and an old 1940s newspaper archived online, in none of those four places is it properly attributed to Melcena Burns Denny.
-I am honored to now give this credit, in her memory.
+I am so pleased to revive this poem after its publication a century ago because I’ve searched mightily, and although a single verse of it is quoted (pictorially only) on two websites, in the text of a book from the 1990s and an old 1940s newspaper archived online, in none of those four places is it properly attributed to Melcena Burns Denny.
+As well, there is scattered and extremely sparse biographical information on the Web.
+I am honored to now provide the full poem as well as give the proper credit and a more complete bio, in her memory.